louity/pyscatharm/README.md

 ## Example scripts

-The script `examples/qm.py` computes the Solid Harmonic scattering coefficients of the molecules of the QM7 or QM9 databases.
-You need to install [CheML](https://github.com/CheML/CheML) to run this example script.
+The script `examples/qm.py` computes the Solid Harmonic scattering coefficients of the molecules of the QM7 or QM9 databases and runs linear regression to predict the atomization energies.
+You need to install [CheML](https://github.com/CheML/CheML)  and scikit-learn  (`pip install scikit-learn`) to run this example script.

 ## Contribution